Matt-and-Gib/gleemail/README.md

 ### <a name="startup-codes"></a>**Startup Codes**

-At launch, send **-A** via Serial to trigger Startup Code Mode.
-Once triggered, provide a string consisting of single-letter, case-sensitive arguments to alter or enable additional behavior in glEEmail.
+At launch, send **-A** via Serial to trigger the Startup Code Prompt.
+Once directed, provide a string consisting of single-letter, case-sensitive arguments to alter or enable additional behavior in glEEmail.
 The built-in arguments are listed below:

 |Code|Behavior|Notes|
 |----|--------|-----|